Man and woman holding hands, infertility, husband and wife

 If you’re trying to conceive (or even just thinking about it), consider this a friendly reminder that preparing for pregnancy is a shared endeavor.
 A male partner’s role isn’t limited to the obvious—sperm health plays a critical role in conception, and several factors can impact the sperm’s ability to fertilize an egg.
 In fact, in at least half of all cases of infertility, a male factor is a major or contributing cause.

 What’s more: Sperm develops over four-ish months.
 That means that a man’s current habits can impact the sperm he ejaculates four months from now.
-So just as your female partner takes steps to prepare her body for pregnancy, you should be doing the very same: adjusting your diet, managing stress, and cutting back on vices (like smoking) that can impact sperm health.
+So just as your female partner takes steps to prepare her body for pregnancy, you should be doing the very same, by adjusting your diet, managing stress and cutting back on vices (like smoking) that can impact sperm health.

 But what contributes to healthy sperm?
 And how do we know if there’s a larger issue at play?
 Let’s get into male fertility 101 below.